 Your farrier thinks it would be better for your horse’s hooves if your horse came in at night instead of living out full-time.
 You think that’s a great idea — only what with family and work commitments, you wouldn’t actually have time to ride if you did that.
 So the horse stays out, and your farrier gets grumpier.
-Smile a lot, offer to make him/her loads of cups of tea, and change the subject every time it comes up.
-Or if you’re serious about improving your horse’s hooves, act on his suggestions before he comes next time.
+Smile a lot, offer to make him/her cups of tea, and explain the problem – you might be able to find a compromise that works for you and helps your horse.